firebase/firebase-admin-node/README.md

 ## Supported Environments

-We support Node.js 12 and higher.
-However, Node.js 12 support is deprecated.
-We strongly encourage you to use Node.js 14 or higher as we will drop support for Node.js 12 in the next major version.
+We support Node.js 14 and higher.

 Please also note that the Admin SDK should only be used in server-side/back-end environments controlled by the app developer.